kevinoh45TuD/pp1_zoo_website/README.md

 ![Picture of highlighted footer icon](/doc-media/footer-64w.png)

 On devices that are using a mouse the color of the footer icon changes when hovered over.

+With each social media link I made sure it opened in a new tab so the user would still have the Central Zoo tab open as to keep retention.

 ### Extra Pages